 - 1. Distribution of courses over available meeting times.
 The Faculty has established a guideline to improve student access to courses by encouraging departments to spread classes evenly across the class day and week.
-Certain time blocks have been designated as "special," and departments are expected to schedule a minimum number of classes in each of these special slots, the number depending on the total number of class sections to be offered in that department in a semester.
-In general, "special slots" are those class meeting times that tend to be underused; these slots will be identified specifically by the Registrar in the class scheduling materials provided to department chairs in preparation for each semester.
-The guideline is as follows: - Departments offering fewer than 8 sections overall in a semester should schedule at least 1 section in a special slot - Departments offering 8-12 sections overall in a semester should schedule at least 2 sections in special slots - Departments offering 12-18 sections overall in a semester should schedule at least 3 sections in special slots - Departments offering more than 18 sections overall in a semester should schedule at least 4 sections in special slots - 2.
-Common hour.
-The hour on Fridays from 12:30-1:30pm is reserved as unscheduled time.
-No classes, sections or laboratories may be scheduled during the Common Hour, whether or not a campus-wide event is scheduled for that time.
+Certain time blocks have been designated as "underutilized," and departments are expected to schedule a minimum number of classes in each of these slots, the number depending on the total number of class sections to be offered in that department in a semester.
+In general, "underutilized slots" are those class meeting times that tend to be underused; these slots will be identified specifically by the Registrar in the class scheduling materials provided to department chairs in preparation for each semester.
+The guideline is as follows: - Departments offering fewer than 8 sections overall in a semester should schedule at least 2 sections in an underutilized slot - Departments offering 8-11 sections overall in a semester should schedule at least 3 sections in underutilized slots